publishpress/PublishPress-Future/readme.txt

 == Changelog ==

+= [2.7.8] - 30 Aug, 2022 =

+* CHANGED: Rename "Category" in the expiration options to use a more generic term: "Taxonomy";
+* FIXED: Fix bulk edit when expiration is not enabled for the post type, #281;

 = [2.7.7] - 14 Jul, 2022 =

 * ADDED: Add post meta "expiration_log" with expiration log data when post expires;